Dear Consumer Ed:

 If a business doesn't comply with the Negative Option Rule, the consumer isn't obligated to pay for the products or services associated with the contract.

-If you were enrolled in a negative option plan without your knowledge, and the terms and conditions of the plan were not described in a clear and conspicuous manner, you may file a complaint with the Federal Trade Commission by visiting ftc.gov or calling 1-877-FTC-HELP (1-877-382-4357); or the Governor's Office of Consumer Protection by visiting our website at www.consumer.ga.gov or calling 404-651-8600.
+If you were enrolled in a negative option plan without your knowledge, and the terms and conditions of the plan were not described in a clear and conspicuous manner, you may file a complaint with the Federal Trade Commission by visiting ftc.gov or calling 1-877-FTC-HELP (1-877-382-4357); or the Georgia Department of Law’s Consumer Protection Unit by visiting our website at www.consumer.ga.gov or calling 404-651-8600.

 Consumers who believe that they weren't appropriately notified of the negative option billing should also consider consulting a private attorney to discuss their situation.